foobarlab/foobarlab-overlay/README.rst

 Foobarlab Overlay
 =================

-This is my personal overlay to use as the starting point for collaborating with Funtoo Linux.
+This is stage3 patch overlay for Funtoo Linux used by [Funtoo Stage3 Vagrant box](https://github.com/foobarlab/funtoo-stage3-packer) packer script.

 Usage
 -----